This fall, ditch the canned puree and make my easy homemade pumpkin puree from scratch. Use it to make a multitude of recipes.

 Add the cooked pumpkin to a blender and blend until smooth.

 Transfer the pumpkin puree to a large skillet.
-Cook on medium heat for 6-8 minutes to get rid of any extra water.
+Cook on medium heat for 6-8 minutes to remove any extra water.

 Remove the skillet from heat and let the pumpkin puree cool down for 15-20 minutes.
 Store and use it as desired.